caiks/TBOT02/README.md

 Actives are designed to process chronological streams of *events*.
 The past *events* are known up to the *underlying history size*, so time-wise *frames* of past *events* can be added to the current *event* by remapping the *variables* of the past *frames*.
 In this way, dynamic *alignments* can be *modelled*.
 Although *modelling* of past *frames* is possible without actives, as we saw in [TBOT01](https://github.com/caiks/TBOT01#Timewise), this requires the duplication and remapping of the entire *model*, and a duplication of *underlying substrate*, for each *frame*.
 This duplication becomes impracticable for large *models*.
 In addition, actives also allow past *frames* of the *slice history* itself to be added to the current *event*.
 That is, recurrent past self *frames* are allowed.
 This recursive functionality would be difficult to implement without active *history*.

 Given the current *slice*, the active *underlying history* enables us to look forward from each of the past *events* of the *slice* to see the succeeding *events*.
 We can therefore determine the consequences of different actions.
-That is, given some definition of a goal, we can calculate a goodness for each *value* of the action *variable*.
-We do this by selecting the subset of the *events* of the *slice* having that action *value* and then for each discounting by the time taken to the attainment of the goal.
-The sum of these forms the goodness for that action *value*.
+For example, given some definition of a goal, we can calculate a goodness for each *value* of the action *variable*.
+We do this by selecting the subset of the *events* of the *slice* having that action *value* and then for each *event* discounting by the time taken to the attainment of the goal.
+The sum forms the goodness for that action *value*.
 In this way we can choose the present motor action that is expected to be the quickest to obtain the goal, based on the *model's classification* of past experiences.

+Instead of determining the number of *events* to reach a goal *event*, and then choosing an action accordingly, we can count the number of *slice* transitions to reach a goal *slice*.
+A *slice* transition occurs whenever the *slice* of the current *event* is different from the *slice* of the previous *event*.
+We count the number of *slice* transitions to goal *slice* for each of the *slices* neighbouring the current *slice*.
+Then we choose the action most likely to take us to the neighbour *slice* which has the fewest *slice* transistions to goal.
+That is, using the *slice* topology we can determine which of our neighbours is nearest to our goal.
+In this way, obtaining a global goal requires only a series of local decisions.
+The advantage of this method is that the goal *slice* can be many *slice* transitions away, but a continuous sequence of *events* is not required, only a continuous sequence of *slice* transitions.

 Now let us consider what the *induce slice* threshold should be.
 We *induced* a *fud* on a *history* of increasingly large *sizes* taken from the beginning of the random region *substrate* formed by `data009`, and calculated the *implied diagonal valency percent* and the *likelihood* of each,
 ```